data-89-berkeley/sp26/syllabus.md

 ---

+## Announcements and Communication:

+All announcements will be posted on Ed.
+Regular course communication will happen there.
+If you need to contact us directly regarding an urgent or individual issue, please email us at [data89@berkeley.edu](data89@berkeley.edu).
+Please use this email for all course related emails that can be addressed by the course staff.
+Please email before posting privately on Ed.

+WeI do not promise to answer communications outside of regular work hours, so please try to make sure you send your messages with appropriate lead time.

+---

+## Policies:

+#### **Lecture Attendance:**

+Attendance is expected and encouraged, but will not be tracked.
+Lecture recordings will not be released automatically, and will be delivered only on request.
+We may provide worksheets in some lectures to help you organize your notes.
+Otherwise, we expect all students to attend with notetaking materials (pen and paper or notebook, ipad).
+We will only allow typed notes (laptop use) on request.

+#### **Recording Policy:**

+Based on our experience in many classes, we strongly believe that the virtue of lecture is the live, regular, segmented format.
+We will do our best to make live lecture worth attending.
+It is very hard to learn any college level subject without regular, incremental practice.
+Lecture should not be crammed at 1.5x speed, nor back to back to back.

+We also strongly encourage you to make friends in class and to share notes.
+All of the lecture content is also available in course reading.
+If you do miss a class, and are unsure what to read, ask the course staff.
+All worksheets will be posted at the time of lecture.

+#### **Discussion Attendance:**

+Discussion attendance is expected.
+You must attend your assigned section.
+Discussion worksheets will be collected to track course participation and will graded for completion and attendance.
+All discussion worksheets will be designed to help you complete your HW.

+#### **Technology Use in Lecture:**

+Please refrain from using laptops during class.
+You may take notes on a tablet, or bring a notebook and write in it\!

+If you need or want to use a laptop for legitimate purposes, you will be given the opportunity to submit a petition to use your laptop.
+To request an exemption to the policy, complete [laptop exemption form](https://forms.gle/SVB58nK5oX4AGJh46) by the Thursday at class time, on the first week of class.

+If you are a DSP student with note-taking accomodations please contact us so we can arrange a note taker for you.

+#### **Late Work Policy:**

+We will not accept late work without advance notice and only in clearly extenuating circumstances.
+Please make an effort to submit assignments on time, before the Gradescope deadline.
+Email us if you face valid extenuating circumstances and cannot submit on time.
+Do not expect an extension unless it is explicitly granted.
+Note that, by design, the grading policy allows HW and discussion drops without penalty.
+We will not grant late submission until you have missed at least 2 HW submissions.
+Since assignments are graded on completion, you are welcome to submit partially finished work to document your participation.

+#### **LLM and AI use:**

+We can’t police the use of AI for HW, so we won’t.
+Moreover, some uses of AI are productive.
+So you are welcome to use it.

+However, we strongly advise against using it as a crutch, and suggest you attempt problems on your own first, or with peers. *You cannot learn to problem solve by reading solutions*.
+It is your responsibility to take ownership of your practice and study.
+If you do not master the problems presented in the HW, you will not be prepared for the quizzes.
+If you do, then you will be well prepared and will not need to spend much additional time studying.

+If you find you are relying on AI, or complete the HW but struggle on quizzes, come talk to us so we can help you work out a plan to practice more productively.

+#### **Accommodations and Communication:**

+We cannot address all issues, particularly on late notice.
+However, we will do our best to accommodate your needs.
+Legitimate issues arise, and you are welcome to advocate for your benefit.
+The earlier we are aware of issues, the better we can respond.
+We are happy to provide appropriate accommodations as long as they are fair to the class.

+Accommodations here do not refer to DSP accommodations, but rather extenuating circumstances on particular assignments.
+All [DSP accommodations will be provided](https://docs.google.com/document/d/1otFVScQishuw92iCpFt7pKRrbnEfm8SWLNmMVMEMGbw/edit?usp=sharing) as is the student's right by law.

+---

 ## Activities and Assignments:

 The following course components will be designed to 1\. \[exposit\] provide exposition and reference, 2\. \[construct\] provide hands-on practice, 3\. \[form\] evaluate proficiency, 4\. \[sum\] evaluate mastery.